biblenerd/byzantique-hugo-site-files/content/welcome/_index.md

 - I'm a [pledged member](https://www.stpaisiosbrotherhood.com/the-pledge) of the [St. Paisios Brotherhood](https://www.stpaisiosbrotherhood.com/)
 - I like tacos
 - I have a love/hate relationship with computers (and work with them professionally)
+- I'm a moderator at the [Christianity Codidact site](https://christianity.codidact.com).

 ## Disclaimers